 To solve these issues, there are certification schemes to evaluate and visualize the security functions of products using a common standard.
-Examples include the Common Criteria (CC) based Japan Information Technology Security Evaluation and Certification Scheme (JISEC)8 and the Component Security Assurance (CSA) certification scheme based on IEC 62443-4-2 for industrial products.
-However, these certification schemes do not primarily target IoT products for certification, and require relatively high levels of security, causing significant monetary and time costs to obtain the certifications.
+Examples include the Common Criteria (CC) based Japan Information Technology Security Evaluation and Certification Scheme (JISEC) and the Component Security Assurance (CSA) certification scheme based on IEC 62443-4-2 for industrial products.
+However, these certification schemes require relatively high levels of security, causing significant monetary and time costs to obtain the certifications.
 As a result, many IoT product vendors find it difficult to use these certification schemes.
-Although there are existing certification schemes by private organizations for certain IoT product categories, for government agencies to use a certification scheme as a product security evaluation for procurement, it is desirable to use a scheme that covers a wide range of procurable IoT products and is widely accepted in Japan.
+Although there are existing certification schemes as a product security evaluation for procurement, it is desirable to use a scheme that covers a wide range of procurable IoT products and is widely accepted in Japan.